Table of Contents

-My area of research interest could be broadly called “sustainable computing”.
+My area of research interest could be broadly called “sustainable computing”, which I am actively pursuing in the Department of Engineering Science at the University of Oxford.
 I maintain this page as a set of resources about sustainable computing that I find useful.

-Sustainable computing concerns the consumption of computing resources in a way that means such usage has a net zero impact on the environment, a broad concept that includes energy, ecosystems, pollution and natural resources.
+Sustainable computing concerns the consumption of computing resources in a way that means it has a net zero impact on the environment, a broad concept that includes energy, ecosystems, pollution and natural resources.

 I consider that individual impact on the environment rounds to zero because although some people will change their behaviour, most won’t.
 This means that systems need to change.
 Energy production, transportation, manufacturing, agriculture.
 The transition to sustainability needs to be done on behalf of the individual by the system and at a large scale, so individuals can benefit from that change by default.